raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

 -   TODO
     -   deal with difficult people

+*   To Sound Like a Leader

+    -   TODO

+*   How to deal with a mean colleague

+    -   **Understand why people typically act this way**

+        -   people act out when **their feel threatened**

+        -   compliment the person on sth or an email with "Thanks so much for your help"

+    -   **Talk to those supporters** whether you're being overly sensitive

+    -   Demo the cost to the business

+        -   how it's **affecting morale and performance**
+        -   how the person's behavior is **hurting the business money**

+    -   Call out the inappropriate behavior in the moment

 *   Manging the Critical Voices inside your head

     -   **Is this voice helpful to me** in this particular moment?